florianhirson/homelab-ansible/README.md

 After the first successful run, SSH key-based auth will work and you typically won’t need --ask-pass.
 Because the playbook configures passwordless sudo for the user, you also won’t need --ask-become-pass on subsequent runs.

   ansible-playbook -i inventory.ini bootstrap-homelab.yaml

+Note on Docker repository setup (apt-key removal) Modern Debian/Ubuntu releases removed apt-key.
+This playbook uses the recommended keyrings + signed-by method to add Docker’s APT repository:
+- places the dearmored Docker key in /etc/apt/keyrings/docker.gpg
+- references it via signed-by in the repo entry
+No extra action is required on your side; this fixes common “Failed to find required executable apt-key” errors.

 Pinning K3s version
 Pass k3s_version at runtime or set it in group/host vars: